FFrankyy/FINDER/README.md

 tqdm==4.36.1
 ```

-The package development version is tested on *Linux* or *Windows* operating systems.
 The developmental version of the package has been tested on the following systems:

 Linux: Ubuntu 16.04
 Windows:  10